 The case rules that Bong Water is “a mixture” of “25 grams or more.”

 Therefore, bong water supports a First Degree Controlled Substance conviction; and prison.
 And this despite the fact that it contained only trace amounts of illegal drugs.

 The punishment was based on the weight of the water, not the drugs.

 The case is Minnesota v Peck, Minnesota Supreme Court, October 22, 2009.
-And our blog article, written the day the opinion was published is: Minnesota Court Waters Down Legal Definition of Illegal Drugs: Toilet Water Now Criminal to Possess.
+And our original blog article is: Minnesota Court Waters Down Legal Definition of Illegal Drugs: Toilet Water Now Criminal to Possess.

-And if that is the case, then every citizen of Minnesota is a drug criminal – if possessing river sourced tap water.
-But those with well water presumably can rest easy, without fear of a drug-police home invasion.
+And if that is the case, then every Minnesota citizen is a drug criminal – if possessing river sourced tap water.
+But perhaps those with well water can rest easy, without fear of a drug-police home invasion and prison.

 A partial legislative fix?

-A Bill in now being considered by the Minnesota Legislature, for the Safe Drug Disposal Act is attempts to reduce the pharmaceutical drugs in our drinking water supply, and rivers.
+A Bill the Minnesota Legislature in now considering, the Safe Drug Disposal Act, attempts to reduce the pharmaceutical drugs in our drinking water supply, and rivers.
 And remember, it is a crime in Minnesota to possess prescription drugs without a prescription.

-Will Minnesota lawmakers heed the call of the Minnesota Supreme Court and public outrage?
+Will Minnesota lawmakers heed the Minnesota Supreme Court and public outrage?

 Will they undo the “Minnesota Bong Water Case?”